django-behave/django-behave/README.md

 - add 'django_behave' to INSTALLED_APPS
 - set TEST_RUNNER to 'django_behave.runner.DjangoBehaveTestSuiteRunner'
 - add features directories to apps
+- decide which automation library you want to use
+- setup your environment.py to use this library to open browser (see below)
 - copy django_behave/features/steps/library.py, if wanted.

 EXAMPLE